Crossedfall/byond-docker/README.md

 # BeeStation BYOND Docker Image

 There are two ways to use this Dockerfile.
-You can either use our docker images hosted on the Docker Hub using the following methods:
+You can use our docker images hosted on the Docker Hub using the following methods:

 ```
 # Stable release